Priyanshdash/Multimodal-Emotion-Recognition/README.md

 On first run, Hugging Face models may be downloaded.
 This can take time depending on internet speed.
+For the text mode first click on classify and then try it out

 ## Checkpoint Files Required